tezedge/tezedge-ci-builder/drone_ci_deployment/README.md

 ### 5. Clone the two repositories

-You will need this repository to set up the CI environment and the forked tezedge repository to add execute new builds inside the CI
+You will need this repository to set up the CI environment and the forked tezedge repository to execute new builds inside the CI

 ```
 $ git clone https://github.com/tezedge/tezedge-ci-builder.git